NAME

 -

-dumps all resource records to an array for each type of record.
-If each A record does not have a TXT record, the comments will not match properly. - CNAMEs unhandled
+DNS::ZoneParsedumps all resource records to an array for each type of record.
+If each A record does not have a TXT record, the comments will not match properly.

 -